Ultimate Sacrifice

 Ultimate Sacrifice is the eleventh studio album by power metal band Galneryus.
 It is their first album to feature drummer Fumiya, as well as their first under their new label Warner Music Japan.
 It was released on 27 September 2017.

 It is a concept album that is a sequel to the band's previous album Under the Force of Courage.
 A music video was made for the album's 12-minute title track, albeit cut to just half of the song.
 The band promoted the album with the "JUST PRAY TO THE SKY Chapter II" tour that was documented in the live album JUST PLAY TO THE SKY ~WHAT COULD WE DO FOR YOU...?~.

+In 2018, readers and professional musicians voted Ultimate Sacrifice the tenth best album in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".